 In general, higher education in Germany is divided into 3 types.
 They are University (universitaten), University of Applied Science (Fachhochschulen), and Arts and Music University (Kunst und Musikhochshulen).

 University offers various disciplines and knowledge areas.
 In the German tradition, the university is focused particularly on the research above other things like theories and components.
 For example, the university includes Heidelberg University, Dortmund University, and more.

 Lastly, just like the name, Arts and Music University is focused on arts.
 So, if you are interested in arts more than anything, you should go there.
-For example, it include Berlin University of the Arts, and more.
+For example, it includes Berlin University of the Arts, and more.

 The List of Top Universities in Germany

 Sure, choosing the best university or college in the country should still be the priority.
 Talking about top universities in Germany, the following universities must be included; the Technical University of Munich, University of Munich, Heidelberg University, Technical Institute of Karlsruher, and the Humboldt University of Berlin.